 Selecting the Best Long-Distance Movers

-You will want to hire a licensed company that is fully insured, has to experience with your type of move, and has a great reputation in their community.
+You will want to hire a licensed full-service company that is fully insured, has to experience with your type of move, and has a great reputation in their community.

 There are many sad stories from people who paid huge amounts of money to professional movers upfront, only never to see them on a moving day.